MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 ## Define an Azure network topology

-Network topology is a critical foundational element of the enterprise-scale architecture, because it ultimately defines how applications can communicate with each other.
-This section explores relevant technologies and topology approaches for enterprise Azure deployments.
+Network topology is a critical element of the enterprise-scale architecture, because it defines how applications can communicate with each other.
+This section explores technologies and topology approaches for enterprise Azure deployments.
 It focuses on two core approaches: topologies based on Azure Virtual WAN, and traditional topologies.

 A network topology based on Azure Virtual WAN is the preferred enterprise-scale approach for large-scale multiregion deployments where your organization needs to connect your global locations to both Azure and on-premises.
 You should also use a Virtual WAN network topology whenever your organization intends to use software-defined WAN (SD-WAN) deployments fully integrated with Azure.
 Virtual WAN is used to meet large-scale interconnectivity requirements.
 Because it's a Microsoft-managed service, it also reduces overall network complexity and helps to modernize your organization's network.